 Adjust hearing aid settings and view status.
 Go to Settings > General > Accessibility > Hearing Aids, or choose Hearing Aids from the Accessibility Shortcut.
-See Accessibility Shortcut on page 151.
+See Accessibility Shortcut.
 Hearing aid settings appear only after you pair your hearing aids with iPhone.

 For shortcut access from the Lock screen, go to Settings > General > Accessibility > Hearing Aids, then turn on Control on Lock Screen.
 Use the settings to:

-- Check hearing aid battery status. - Adjust ambient microphone volume and equalization. - Choose which hearing aids (left, right, or both) receive streaming audio. - Control Live Listen.
+- Check hearing aid battery status. - Adjust ambient microphone volume and equalization. - Choose which hearing aids (left, right, or both) receive streaming audio. - Control Live Listen. - Choose whether call audio and media audio are routed to the hearing aid. - Choose to play ringtones through the hearing aid.
+(Not all hearing aids support this feature.)

 Stream audio to your hearing aids.
-Stream audio from Phone, Siri, Music, Videos, and more by choosing your hearing aids from the AirPlay menu Q.
+Stream audio from Phone, Siri, Music, Videos, and more by choosing your hearing aids from the AirPlay menu .